-Musician and Researcher based in London, UK
+Musician, Researcher, and Activist based in London, UK

 Original version 17th April 2020.
 DART Programme of Katarina Gurska Institute, La Granja, Segovia, Spain